Enable co-authoring for files encrypted with sensitivity labels

 In addition, enabling this functionality results in the AutoSave functionality being supported for these labeled and encrypted files.

-To read the initial release announcement, see the blog post Announcing co-authoring on Microsoft Information Protection-encrypted documents and labeling updates.
+To read the release announcement, see the blog post Co-authoring on Microsoft Information Protection encrypted documents is now generally available.

 Metadata changes for sensitivity labels